 Do you really need a second car that spends most of its time sitting in your driveway until it’s time to renew rego and insurance again?
 Could you sell some of the equipment you bought when you decided it was a good idea to take up golf, surfing or sea kayaking?

 Selling your unused possessions is a quick, tax-free cash injection that can help you make money fast (and clear out your garage too).

 You will be stunned how much a well organised garage sale can raise from getting rid of your Aladdin’s cave of unused “stuff”.

 The alternative to selling your possessions is to set them to work.

 If you have a spare room, why not list it on Airbnb?
 If your car sits at home for most of its life, you may be able to put it to work earning money through a service like Car Next Door or Drive My Car.
 A campervan, caravan or camper trailer that you use only a couple of times a year can make money for you the rest of the time via sites like Campify.

-We have some friends who live in the country, let their adult kids stay in their city apartment.
-When the kids were on holidays they decided to stay in the city only to find complete strangers in the apartment…the boys had rented it out on Airbnb.
+We have some friends who live in the country who let their adult kids stay in their city apartment.
+When the kids were away on holidays, they decided to stay in the city only to find complete strangers in the apartment … their boys had rented it out on Airbnb.
+Future property moguls in the making?

 4. Take control of your spending